 The Grave-Song

 This narrative begins with Zarathustra deciding to travel to the “Island of Graves,” where the graves of his youth lie.
-He resolves in his heart to carry an evergreen wreath of life to that silent island, symbolizing a tribute to his past.
+He resolves in his heart to carry an evergreen wreath of life to that silent island.

 He considers himself the richest and most enviable, despite his solitude, because he once possessed these profound experiences, and they still possess him.
-He likens these past joys to “rose apples” that fell to him from a tree—a metaphor for rare and precious gifts.
+He likens these past joys to “rose apples” that fell to him from a tree.

 Zarathustra laments that he and these “beloved wonders” were meant to remain close.
 Unlike shy birds, they came to him confidently, as trustworthy beings to a trustworthy one.
 They were made for loyalty and tender eternities, yet now he must confront their infidelity, not knowing any other name for their departure.